Teenage Mutant Ninja Turtles in film: Teenage Mutant Ninja Turtles: Mutant Mayhem (2023)

 The film follows the Turtles, who, with the help of their new ally April O'Neil, go on a hunt for and face off against a mysterious crime boss, Superfly, and his gang of mutants.
 An animated film, it serves as being the second reboot of the series.
 The film was directed by Jeff Rowe and co-directed by Kyler Spears, from a screenplay and story written by Seth Rogen, Evan Goldberg, and Rowe, with Dan Hernandez and Benji Samit also credited to the former and Brendan O'Brien to the latter.
 Rogen, Goldberg, and James Weaver co-produced through their production company Point Grey Pictures.
 The film stars an ensemble voice cast with Micah Abbey, Shamon Brown Jr., Nicolas Cantu, and Brady Noon as the titular team, alongside Ayo Edebiri, Maya Rudolph, John Cena, Seth Rogen, Rose Byrne, Natasia Demetriou, Giancarlo Esposito, Jackie Chan, Ice Cube, and Paul Rudd.
 It was released in the United States on August 2, 2023, by Paramount Pictures.

-Teenage Mutant Ninja Turtles Chrome Alone 2: Lost in New Jersey (2025)

-In May 2025, it was reported that an animated short film, Teenage Mutant Ninja Turtles: Chrome Alone 2 – Lost in New Jersey would debut at the Annecy International Animation Film Festival in June 2025.
-Set in the universe of Mutant Mayhem, the short was directed by Kent Seki, who served as head of cinematography on the 2023 feature film, and written by Andrew Joustra, who served as the script and recording coordinator on the feature.
-It is set to release in theaters on December 19, 2025, along with screenings of The SpongeBob Movie: Search for SquarePants.

 Untitled Teenage Mutant Ninja Turtles: Mutant Mayhem sequel (2027)

-In July 2023, a month before Mutant Mayhem's release, it was announced that a sequel had been greenlit.
+A sequel to Mutant Mayhem is currently in development and is scheduled for the release of August 13, 2027.
 It will feature the character Shredder as a main antagonist who was teased at the end of Mutant Mayhem.
 Rowe is set to return as director alongside co-directors Spears and Yashar Kassai.
 Point Grey is set to co-produce again, with Rogen, Goldberg, Weaver, Josh Fagen, and Ramsay McBean as producers.
-The film was originally set to release in theaters on October 9, 2026, but was later pushed back to September 17, 2027.